tringi/papers/cxx-x64-v2-calling-convention.md

-Large production C++ codebases still resist modernization efforts, such as replacing pointer & size parameters with `std::span` or `std::string_view`, or nullable pointers with `std::optional`, for the reason that doing so is significant measurable pessimisation.
+Large production C++ codebases still resist modernization efforts, such as replacing pointer & size parameters with `std::span` or `std::string_view`, or nullable pointers with `std::optional` or `std::unique_ptr`, for the reason that doing so is significant measurable pessimisation.

 The culprit is Windows' X64 calling convention, which mandates those utilities are passed via pointer, instead of spilled into registers.